Program in Guitar Studies

 Welcome to the Program in Guitar Studies at Millikin University.
 Our goal is to prepare guitarists for careers as working professional musicians.

-The guitar is a fun instrument, and its popularity attracts many people to it.
-Yet taking the guitar from a hobby to a full-fledged profession in which you support yourself through music requires a deep commitment.
+Taking the guitar from the hobby that it is for many people to a full-fledged profession in which you support yourself through music requires a deep commitment.
 It involves mastering the technical and creative aspects of the guitar combined with harnessing the tools and strategies that enable you to create your own career.
 This is the primary objective of the Program in Guitar Studies: to develop high-level performers who are savvy entrepreneurs.
 The program achieves this in two pieces.

 Daily practice and study then become a means to an end— performing.
 Guitar students have the opportunity to perform on- and off-campus through the full range of music groups in the School of Music, including guitar ensembles, popular music ensembles, studio recording sessions, and solo recitals.
 These performance learning opportunities immerse students in authentic musical environments that reflect what they will experience as professional musicians.

 The program emphasizes instruction in commercial music styles — jazz, rock, and pop.
 These styles tend to offer broad performing opportunities in the music industry.
 They also connect with the commercial music and music business degree programs, the most common paths for guitar students.
 All guitar students are also required to take one semester of traditional “fingerstyle” classical guitar lessons.

 Students need to know how to translate their hard-earned performance skills into a sustainable career.
 Thus, entrepreneurship is the second piece of the program.
 It integrates performance skills with instruction that enables guitarists to conceive of themselves as their own businesses, learning to piece together a living from various income streams, including:

 - Arts management